ucl-casa-ce/pi-cloud/README.md

 ## Deployment Steps

-**Hardware Setup:** Follow the design files to physically connect the Raspberry Pi nodes, network switches, and power supplies.
+**Hardware Setup:**
 Software Installation: Prepare your preferred SD card image (e.g., Raspbian Bookworm).
  - Flash the image onto SD cards for each Raspberry Pi.
  - Boot the Raspberry Pis.
- - Configure network settings on each node manually or use network management tools.
+ - Configure network settings on the switch to assign IP address for each pi or use network management tools.
- - (TODO) Set up a headless management solution for easier remote access.

 **Ansible Configuration:**
 - Install Ansible on a control machine.
+   - ```brew install ansible```
+   - ```brew install ansible-link```
-   - ``` brew install ansible && brew install ansible-link && brew install hudochenkov/sshpass/sshpass```
+   - ```brew install hudochenkov/sshpass/sshpass```
 - Configure Ansible inventory file to list the Raspberry Pi nodes.
 - Run the Ansible playbooks to automate software installation and configuration across all nodes.

-**Custom Scripts:** Use provided bash scripts for basic tasks or develop your own scripts for additional management functionalities.
+See Ansible README for more information
+   - ```ansible-playbook tasks/utils/reboot.yml --check```

+**Custom Scripts:** This sections provides various utilites to allow communication and control of each pi in the cluster.
+- MQTT Stats
+- Reboot/Shutdown Control

 ## Contributing
 We welcome contributions to this repository!
 This can include:

   - Adding new Ansible playbooks for specific software packages.
   - Developing additional bash scripts for managing the cluster.
-  - Improving existing documentation for clarity and ease of use.

 Please refer to the CONTRIBUTING.md file for more information on how to contribute.